 Remember that residential treatment at a hospital or center may be just one step in the long process of recovering from a depressive disorder.
 Regardless of what your loved one experiences before, during, and after treatment, plan to be a source of continued support and encouragement.

-Why Seek Treatment at Covington Behavioral Health Hospital
+Why consider treatment for depression at Covington Behavioral Health Hospital in St. Tammany Parish

 Untreated depression can impact virtually every aspect of a person’s life.
 Men and women who have depressive disorders may experience problems in their relationships, struggle in school, withdraw from friends and family members, and have problems getting and keeping a job.
 These experiences can worsen their symptoms and push them deeper into a pervasive sense of hopelessness and helplessness.
 Unemployment, financial devastation, and legal problems may result, as can suicidal ideation.
 Many people who struggle with untreated depression and experience the negative repercussions described in this section turn to alcohol or other drugs as a means to self-medicate or numb themselves to their psychological pain.
 Of course, this only exposes the individuals to considerable additional physical and psychological harm.
 However, with the effective professional care that men and women can receive at Covington Behavioral Health Hospital, these negative outcomes can be avoided, and the despair of depression can be transformed into the hope and promise of a healthier tomorrow.